pedmiston/data-design-patterns/design-patterns/egg-projects/README.md

 # ... describe data, fit models, make plots
 ```

 The "egg" in "egg projects" is the R package that contains the data we are interested it.
 Once you have an egg, you know you can make any recipe that needs an egg.
-But eggs are fragile, and the boundary between the R pkg and the R project needs to be carefully maintained.

 **Notice that there are two things that need to be named**: the data project (`my-proj`) and the R pkg (`projdata`).
 These can be the same name, but keep in mind that R packages have a strict naming scheme: one word, all lower case, no separators like dashes or underscores.

 To do this, the next step is to create the R pkg that we will use to store
 the data for this project.
+The devtools package makes it very easy to make
+the simplest possible R pkg from a template with the `create` function.

 ```R
 devtools::create("projdata")